Retroperitoneal fibrosisIdiopathic retroperitoneal fibrosis; Ormond's disease

 Try to avoid long-term use of medicines that contain methysergide.
 This drug has been shown to cause retroperitoneal fibrosis.
 Methysergide is sometimes used to treat migraine headaches.

-Rottenberg G, Sandhu C. Radiology of the upper urinary tract.
-In: Adam A, Dixon AK, eds.
-Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
-5th ed.
-New York, NY: Churchill Livingstone; 2008:chap 41.
+O'Connor OJ, Maher MM.
+The urinary tract.
+In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
+Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging .
+6th ed.
+New York, NY: Churchill Livingstone; 2015:chap 35.

 Turnage RH, Richardson KA, Li BD, McDonald JC.
-Abdominal wall, umbilicus, peritoneum, mesenteries, omentum, and retroperitoneum In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
-Sabiston Textbook of Surgery.
+Abdominal wall, umbilicus, peritoneum, mesenteries, omentum, and retroperitoneum.
+In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
+Sabiston Textbook of Surgery .
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 45.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 45.